Asbestos in the Military

 Many of these contaminated items are still around today, making them an ever-present hazard for men and women serving in the military.
 Construction or plumbing roles have a higher risk for exposure since workers must maintain and repair buildings and equipment.

-Doctors diagnose approximately 3,300 cases of mesothelioma every year.
-One-third of these cases are veterans.
+Doctors diagnose approximately 3,300 cases of mesothelioma every year and as we’ve said before, one-third of these cases are veterans.
 This is due to the number of men and women who lived and worked in areas heavily polluted with asbestos.
 When circumstances disturb the toxic fibers, those nearby can easily inhale their microscopic barbs.
 They settle in the mesothelium, the protective layer around organs in the chest and abdomen, and create friction.
 These thorn-like fibers can then create scars that can grow and develop into cancerous cells.

 Other Related Diseases Veterans May Suffer From

-Despite how rare mesothelioma is, it’s the best-known disease that results from prolonged exposure to asbestos.
+Despite how rare mesothelioma is, it’s the best-known disease that results from prolonged asbestos poisoning.
 However, it’s far from the only one.
 Researchers discovered the link between asbestos and several other cancers.
 Dangerous exposure happens from inhaling friable (i.e., easily crumbled) fibers.
-Today, medical professionals have drawn clear links to the following cancers:
+Today, medical professionals in cancer treatment centers nationwide have drawn clear links to the following cancers:

 • Lung cancer